• Pricing

 How far back does an MVR report go?

-Codes for cumulative offenses can enable MVR report findings to capture traffic incidents older than their states’ record-keeping limits.
+In some, cases codes for cumulative offenses can enable motor vehicle report findings to capture traffic incidents older than their states’ record-keeping limits.
 For instance, in a state that reports three years of driving history, an MVR entry indicating “Three serious violations within three years” could reflect offenses as old as six years.
+It’s also important to note that many states limit access to certain types of record, such as complete driving histories.
+Often records with longer lookback periods are only available to the individual and may not be accessible by third-party background check service providers or employers.
+Depending on the laws in the jurisdiction of employment, employers may be able to access certain records, but not consider certain offenses that show up unless they directly relate to the role in question.

-• Ordering MVRs directly from the DMV: Most states allow third parties, such as employers, to order MVRs directly from state motor vehicle departments.
-While this can help eliminate the possibility of document manipulation by a candidate, it can put added demands on HR staff.
-Also, MVR checks for employers that require checks in multiple states can bring issues such as the need to pay for checks in multiple states, potential for error completing different forms, and confusion due to different report formats and coding systems.
+• Order MVRs directly from the DMV.
+Many states allow third parties, such as employers, to order MVRs directly from state motor vehicle agencies.
+While this direct state MVR service can help eliminate the possibility of document manipulation by a candidate, it can put added demands on HR staff—especially when MVR checks in multiple states are needed.

 Get started